Making compost sometimes takes longer than it should for impatient gardeners like me.

 Certain compost activators can be added to your compost pile to provide for the health and well being of your micro herd.

-Using any of these forms of rapidly available urea or nitrogen can get a slow cold compost pile moving again, or the addition of an activator that simply changes the pH of the compost sometimes is all that's needed.
+Using any of these forms of rapidly available urea or nitrogen can get a slow cold compost pile moving again, or the addition of a catalyst that simply changes the pH of the compost sometimes is all that's needed.

 Some compost activators are commercially available, but expensive, so using those that you can produce yourself is better for your sustainable garden.